oladipola/devops-assignments-ch24/README.md

-# devops-assignments-ch24
+# TecVinson Devops Assignments Repository for Cohort 2024

-DevOps Assignments Repo for Cohort 2024
+The folders are arranged based on the topics, ensure you submit the relevant assignment into the appropriate folder.